samuel-jimenez/GramEditor/docs/src/repl.md

 ### Julia

 - Download and install Julia from the [official website](https://julialang.org/downloads/).
-- Install the Julia Extension for Tehanu (search for `Julia` in Tehanu Extensions)
+- Install the Julia Extension for Gram (search for `Julia` in Gram Extensions)

 <!--
 TBD: Improve Julia REPL instructions